Video Resolution

 Video File Size

 Higher resolution also translates to bigger file size, greater storage capacity, and processing power requirements.
-This could be a disadvantage for you if you are still working with older, low-capacity devices and outdated technology.
+This could be a disadvantage for you if you are still working with older, low-capacity devices and outdated technology (or need to share a file over a slow connection).

 Conclusion